haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ### 1.4.1 - 31/03/2020

 * Added php built-in function for setting timezone to Europe/Berlin, DST should follow accordingly
+* Added comments with what variables that should be changed if no DST

 ### 1.4 - 30/03/2020